Askew137/gc_autologger/README.md

 ### Notes

 - Ensure valid credentials are provided in `InputData.json`.
-- Make sure `GCCodes` contains comma-separated geocache codes or the brackets are left empty.
+- Make sure `GCCodes` contains comma-separated geocache codes or the "" are left empty.